 The Senate's $27 billion cap won't fund relief from the AMT -- an insidious levy that hits 3 million mostly middle-class families.
 If Congress doesn't extend its patchwork AMT protection, that number will shoot up to 12.7 million in 2005, on its way to 30 million by the end of the decade.
 The stumbling block: An AMT fix would jack up the deficit by $18 billion in 2005 and $500 billion over 10 years.

 None of this campaign season's maneuvers are likely to move any serious tax debate forward.
 That will have to wait until after Inauguration Day next January -- and a new initiative from either a reelected George W. Bush or new President John F. Kerry.
-Comcast (CMCSK

-) is all but over.
+Comcast (CMCSK) has dropped its bid for Walt Disney (DIS), and the feds' case against Microsoft (MSFT) is all but over.
 But both issues live on in the fight over Deborah Majoras, the White House's pick to head the Federal Trade Commission.
 A former Justice Dept. antitrust lawyer, Majoras, 40, angered state officials who thought she was too soft in negotiating a settlement with Microsoft.
 At her June 2 hearing, however, lawmakers will focus on her role in a 2001 plan to hand FTC oversight of media mergers to the more partisan Justice.

 The proposal was part of a reorganization promoted by departing FTC Chairman Tim Muris and Charles James, Majoras' former boss at Justice.
 Joe Sims, a partner at law firm Jones Day, where Majoras worked before and after her 2001-03 stint at Justice, helped shape the plan.
 It sank when Senator Fritz Hollings (D-S.C.), then Commerce Committee chairman, got wind of it.